influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

 #### `verbose` option

-By default, the `/ping` HTTP endpoint returns a simple HTTP 204 status response to let the client know that the server is running.
 Default value is `false`.
+By default, the `/ping` HTTP endpoint responds with HTTP status `204` and an empty response body to let the client know that the server is running.
-When `verbose` option is set to `true` (`/ping?verbose=true`), an HTTP 200 status  is returned.
+If set to `true` (`/ping?verbose=true`), the server responds with HTTP status `200` status and a response body that contains details.
 The `verbose=true` option is required for [Google Cloud Load Balancing](https://cloud.google.com/load-balancing/docs/health-check-concepts) health checks.

 #### Example